johannschopplich/kirby-vue-lightkit/README.md

 The text after the ellipsis will be used both to name the route, and as the name of the prop in which the route parameters are passed.

-### Controllers For Data
+### Controllers for Data

 - The [`site/controllers/default.php`](./site/controllers/default.php) controller returns data which is inlined in the index template and accessible with the `useSite()` hook.
+Use it for data required right after the Vue app is mounted (for the initial paint).
-- Every other controller is fetchable via the `usePage()` hook.
+- Every other controller is fetchable via the `useController()` hook.
 When fetched once from the network, it is then cached in store.
+Use it for optional data not required for the initial paint.

 > ℹ️ Note: Each controller has to return it's data nested inside the `data` key.
 Take a look into the examples provided to get an idea.